 Over the course of the next month, I wrote and wrote.
 Some days it was more or less than 500 words, but all of it was a joy.
 And, yes, nearly all of it was written in the very early morning.Discover the magic >> Get up early and WRITE! #writing Click To Tweet

 It became part of my daily routine for months afterward, even after I completed all of the prompts from the 500 Words challenge.

 Looking back, I absolutely believe doing a writing challenge during the early morning hours inspired some of my most creative work.
 When I was writing, little did I know some of those words would end up in several blog posts and the six books I’ve published since then.

-Even now — more than two years later — when I feel stuck in my writing, I go back to that same combination of getting up very early and writing 500 words.
+Even now — nearly six years later — when I feel stuck in my writing, I go back to that same combination of getting up very early and writing 500 words.